-Monitoring will be used to assess the impact of the mining operations against the performance measures and indicators presented in Table 4-1.
-If monitoring and assessment indicates a non-compliance against a performance indicator, or there is the possibility that a non-compliance will occur, NCOPL will implement the contingency measures outlined in section 6.
+Monitoring will be used to assess the impact of mining operations against the performance measures and indicators presented in Table 4-1.
+If monitoring and assessment indicates an actual or potential non-compliance against a performance measure, NCOPL will implement the contingency measures outlined in section 6.